Emoxx09/ProgLangs/README.md

 # ProgLangs
 A collection of snippets from different programming languages of imperative and declarative type.
-Namely; C, C++, LISP, and Javascript.
+Namely; LISP, Javascript, C, and C++.

 #### C